vincecampanale/blog/_posts/2018-03-22-testing-custom-events-angular.markdown

 An `@Output` property is an Angular utility used to create custom events.
 An `@Output` is an [`EventEmitter`](https://angular.io/api/core/EventEmitter), meaning it has two methods: `emit` and `subscribe`.
 You probably won't need to `subscribe` to it directly, since Angular handles that with it's event binding syntax (e.g. `<div (someEvent)="onSomeEvent()"></div>`).
 The `emit` method allows you to notify the parent of an event and pass data up.

-## What should a unit test for an @Output do?
+## What should a unit test for a custom event?

-When testing the component with the `@Output` property (the child component), the unit test should target two things: 1) the `emit` method is being called when it should be and 2) the `emit` method is emitting the expected data.
+When the component emitting the custom event (the child component), the unit test should target two things: 1) the `@Output` property's `emit` method is invoked when it should be and 2) the `emit` method is emitting the expected data.

 When testing the component listening to the `@Output` (the parent / container component), the unit test should aim to check that the data emitted from the event goes to the right place (e.g. passed to the correct method).

 ## The component

-The child component we'll be working with looks like this:
+The child component we'll be working with:

 ```
 @Component({